KRnils/RPSLS/README.md

 ## Features

 * One html and JavaScript page with styles in one CSS file to create a uniform style
+* The game's mechanics and artwork evoke the classic feel of playing cards, while also incorporating elements of modern collectible card games.
 * Five card options
+* Five rounds of exciting Rock Paper Scissors Lizard Spock gameplay.
+* CSS based animations when selecting cards.
-* One action button to play card
+* One action button to play.
-* One action button to start a new game after the fifth round on a given game
+* One action button to start a new game, this button is available after the page loads or after a game has finished.
 * One game status counter with score, round and narration.
 * One CPU/computer player display on top of the site with its hand to visualise computer as the competitor the user is playing against.
 * All buttons react to hover so it's clear that they are interactive